Supernova (2000 film): Release

-Supernova opened on January 14, 2000 in 2,280 theaters, during the Martin Luther King weekend, alongside Next Friday and the wide releases of Girl, Interrupted and The Hurricane.
+Supernova opened on January 14, 2000, in 2,280 theaters, during the Martin Luther King weekend, alongside Next Friday and the wide releases of Girl, Interrupted and The Hurricane.

 Reception

 Box office

 Before its release, MGM predicted that the film would not perform well at the box office.
-The film made $5.8 million in its opening weekend, ranking #8; by the end of its run, the film grossed only $14.2 million in North America and $598,000 in other territories, for a worldwide gross of $14.8 million.
+The film opened with $6.7 million over the four day Martin Luther King Jr. Weekend, ranking eighth at the US box office; by the end of its run, the film had grossed only $14.2 million in the United States and Canada and $598,000 in other territories, for a worldwide gross of $14.8 million.
 Against a budget of $90 million, the film was a box-office bomb, with an estimated loss of $83 million.

 Critical response

-Supernova received negative reviews from critics and holds a "Rotten" 10% rating on Rotten Tomatoes based on 61 reviews, with the consensus: "This is an insult to the Sci-fi genre with no excitement and bad FX."
+Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 The New York Times reviewer Lawrence Van Gelder called it "light on originality and low on suspense though high on design and special effects."
-On Metacritic, which uses an average of critics' reviews, the film holds a 19/100, indicating "overwhelming dislike".
-Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 Film Comment praised Hill's directing and writing work for giving the action "an extraordinary vividness and sense of grim veracity", and touted the cinematography and visual effects, but strongly criticized Coppola and the cuts he made for weakening the characters and disconnecting the film's relationships and stylistic unity, resulting in the film being "consigned to the void".